 Opportunity Analysis Recommendation Item on Master Plan Concept Pavilion Scott Reserve is recognised by the City of Kalamunda as a district level reserve, with a purpose of sports space.
-Sports Pavilion Constructed in the 1980's, it is well utilised by the local community and is the home ground to the HW/CC, HWAFC and HWJFC.
+Sports Pavilion Constructed in the 1980's, it is well utilised by the local community and is the home ground to the HWCC, HWAFC and HWJFC.
 HWCC access the pavilion through the summer season via a lease agreement with the City.
 The football clubs also access the pavilion via a lease agreement with the City through the winter season.
 A site analysis identified: The existing change rooms are not compliant with current standards.
 The number of change rooms is inadequate for the sports that play at the reserve.
 Competition through winter has use of all ovals with up to five junior football games being played at one time on match days.
 The size and layout of the existing change rooms are not adequate.
 The existing change rooms do not have wet facilities (showers/toilets) that are suitable for female participation.
-The resisting facilities are not accessible for people with a disability, which has an impact on the HWAFC Integrated program.
+The existing facilities are not accessible for people with a disability, which has an impact on the HWAFC Integrated program.
+There is no first aid or dedicated umpires change rooms.
 There are inadequate storage areas available to secure club equipment.
 The spectator viewing platform on the northern side is not adequate in design and not accessible for people with disability.
 Female participation in cricket and Australian Rules Football is growing in Australia.
-Both the senior football club have seen localised growth in female participation, with the senior football clubs have seen localised growth in female participation, with the senior football clubs have seen localised growth in female participation, with the senior football club holding a license to operate a team within the female amateur football competition.
+Both the senior football club holding a license to operate a team within the female amateur football competition.
 Home games cannot be operated at Scott Reserve due to lighting and change room restrictions.
-Facility audits completed by the WAFC and the WACA confirmed the change rooms are not ideal for female participation and do not It is recommended to replace the existing pavilion with a more contemporary facility that will accommodate the needs of the existing users and provide greater functionality and flexibility for all existing and potential future users.
+Facility audits completed by the WAFC and the WACA confirmed the change rooms are not ideal for female participation and do not meet the community facility standards as outlined in their facility plans.
+5 It is recommended to replace the existing pavilion with a more contemporary facility that will accommodate the needs of the existing users and provide greater functionality and flexibility for all existing and potential future users.
 This will require demolition of the existing buildings on site and replacement with a new pavilion.
 Upgrade of services to accommodate the facilities developments as required.
 Continued following page.
 7a

-AFL Preferred Facility Guidelines for State, Regional and Local Facilities (Updated 2015), and Community Cricket Facility Guidelines September 2015.
+5 AFL Preferred Facility Guidelines for State, Regional and Local Facilities (Updated 2015), and Community Cricket Facility Guidelines September 2015.